 When the weather starts to cool down I love to pull out the slow-cooker and start making some delicious soups and chili recipes.
 I also love almost anything with potatoes, so decided I needed to try some potato soup recipes.
+Since cheese is also a favorite I made a potato and cheddar soup.

 Start by chopping up the potatoes and onions.
-I usually cut the potatoes into pieces that are about 1 inch, and chop the onion very small (you don’t want to bite into a huge chunk of onion when eating the soup).
+I usually cut the potatoes into pieces that are about 1 inch, and chop the onion very small.
+You don’t want to bite into a huge chunk of onion when eating the soup.

 Easy Slow-Cooker Potato and Cheddar Soup